EMBÍ·NET

 Computable, AI-ready knowledge

-Turning the medical record and the medical literature into structured, connected, machine-usable knowledge — and governing it for integrity, so that what clinical AI learns from can itself be trusted.
+Turning the health and biomedical data and the medical literature into structured, connected, machine-usable knowledge — and governing it for integrity, so that what clinical AI learns from can itself be trusted.

 Current efforts